rosco-m68k/rosco_m68k/code/firmware/rosco_m68k_v1.1/InterfaceReference_v1.1.md

 * On entry to the function, the CPU will be in supervisor mode
 * On entry to the function, the SP will reference the supervisor stack

-TODO Further documentation of the functions contained here is needed!

 Not all of these functions will be used by the firmware - some are designated as for program use (for example, a kernel may use them to provide its own hooks).